 Accelerated Weathering and Corrosion Testing

-KTA also performs accelerated exposures to evaluate a coating’s resistance to cathodic disbondment (ASTM G 8 and G 42), as well as resistance to immersion in a variety of media using immersion vessels or Atlas Cells, or Corrocels (ASTM C 868/NACE TM01-74) for one-sided testing to evaluate the cold wall effect on a lining system.
+Resistance to immersion in a variety of media can be assessed using immersion vessels or Atlas Cells (ASTM C868/NACE TM0174) for evaluation of one-sided testing as well as evaluation of cold wall effect on a lining system.
 Should unique conditions require a process that is unlike any published standard, KTA can custom design a testing regime to address specific conditions.

 Following exposure, KTA evaluates the coating system’s resistance to undercutting (ASTM D1654), blistering (ASTM D714), rusting (ASTM D610), color and gloss shift (ASTM D2244 and ASTM D523, respectively), chalking (ASTM D4214) and change in hardness (ASTM D3363 or ASTM D2240).